Genivia/RE-flex/doc/index.md

   `matcher().tabs()`  | returns the current tabs value 1, 2, 4, or 8
   `matcher().tabs(n)` | set the tabs value `n` where `n` is 1, 2, 4, or 8

+Using negative patterns of the form `(?^φ)` where `φ` is a regex pattern that is consumed but never returned by the matcher as pattern match, see
-Using negative patterns we can ignore empty lines and multi-line comments that would otherwise affect indent stops:
+\ref reflex-pattern-negative, we can ignore empty lines and multi-line comments that would otherwise affect indent stops:

 <div class="alt">
 ~~~{.cpp}